natashaclerkin/fiid-memory-game-MS2/testing.md

 ![alt text](assets/wireframes/lighthouse-audit-1.PNG "Lighthouse Testing Initial Results")

-This highlighted areas that require improvement for validation.
+This highlighted the areas that required improvement for validation.
 For example, Accessibility issues pointed to areas such as inadequate color contrast ratio which I tested and fixed in **Color Contrast Accessibility Validator**.
-Also, a Cross-Origin security issue pertaining to Best Practices was simply resolved via adding `rel= noreferrer` to external links.
+Also, a Cross-Origin security issue pertaining to Best Practices was simply resolved via adding `rel= noreferrer` to all external links.
 I also ensured all the necessary aria labels, alt tags etc were present to conform to best practices.
 Through constant testing, I was able to achieve almost 100% on all metrics for optimum Performance, Accessibility, SEO and Best Practices.

 ![alt text](assets/wireframes/lighthouse-audit-2.PNG "Lighthouse Testing Final Run Results")